 One of the easiest ways to increase the lifespan of your shipping container is to give it a coat of paint.
-You can do this yourself, of course, but a lot of shipping container companies can do this for you using the most suitable paint while saving you the time, hassle and effort.
+You can do this yourself, of course, but a lot of shipping container companies can do this for you using the most suitable paint while saving you time, hassle and effort.

-A good opportunity with paint also comes in the form of branding too if the container is being used as part of a business.
+A good opportunity with paint also comes in the form of branding if the container is being used as part of a business.

 Look after your roof

 A shipping container is a bit like a house in that it’s only as good as the roof above it.
 Looking after the roof of your shipping container is therefore just as important.
-While you always see shipping containers stacked one on top of another in ports around the world, it’s important to remember that it’s the reinforced corner castings of the shipping container that gives it its strength to withstand these weights.
+Whilst you always see shipping containers stacked one on top of another in ports around the world, it’s important to remember that it’s the reinforced corner castings of the shipping container that give it the strength to withstand these weights.
 The roofs themselves are not made to support weight and will flex even when walked across.
 Container roofs are also flat so they are prone to collecting pools of water, ice, leaves and other debris from their environments.
 It’s important to clear these off as regularly as possible again to prevent rust and leaks.